 Emulators and simulators have their own pros and cons when used as a part of the application development.
-Using emulator is common in the earliest phase of the development and the need of using the real device typically comes up when the application reaches the first usable version with enough logic and implementation in it.
+Using emulator is common in the earliest phase of the development and the need for using the real device typically comes up when the application reaches the first usable version with enough logic and implementation in it.
 However, this is a logical path for app developers as emulators and simulators have severe limitations, not only in how they handle real hardware details but also how many concurrent instances can be launched simultaneously.
 Real devices do not have this problem and any number of available devices can be used for development and testing purposes.
-In this blog, we’ll take a look at parallelism and concurrency of Appium test automation.
+In this blog of the series, we’ll talk about Appium parallel test automation on Android and iOS real devices.

 Unfortunately, Android emulator has lots of issues with its parallel test run execution.
 If you try to run several device emulations simultaneously, you’ll soon face issues with memory running out and emulation instances taking too much of your memory and CPU from the development environment itself.
 It’ll get very challenging (and eventually slow) to run anything with a meaningful number of different ‘devices’ in a simulated environment.